bcampbell/glod/examples/glod/content/index.md

 When glod is run, it performs these steps:

+1. load `config.toml` into the `.Site` variable.
-1. create a new output directory, `www`.
+2. create a new output directory, `www`.
-2. copy everything in `skel` to `www`.
+3. copy everything in `skel` to `www`.
+4. for each file in `content`:
+    1. read the front matter values into the `.Page` variable.
+    2. process the file through a template (`default.html` by default, but can be specified in front matter).
+The template can use values in `.Page` and `.Site`.
-3. each file in the `content` dir is processed through a template, and the resulting output is added to the site.
-Glod will preserve the stucture you have in `content`.
+    3. write the resultant HTML output to `www`, preserving the same directory structure as in `content`.

+## Invoking

+    $ glod [-server] [SITEDIR]

+`SITEDIR` is the top-level directory containing `config.toml`.
+It may be omitted to operate upon the current directory.

+`-server` will cause glod to run a local web server to serve the site on.
+It will appear at `http://localhost:8080`.
+In `-server` mode, altering any of the files will cause an automatic rebuild of the site.

-### `config.toml`
+## `config.toml`

-This holds the overall site configuration, plus any extra values you decide to set.
+This holds the overall site configuration.

-These are all available in templates under the `.Site` value.
+The values in `config.toml` are available for use in templates through the `.Site` variable.

-eg:
+You can place any site-wide data you like in here, but there are a few names which have special meanings:

+`title`
+: The *pretty* name for the site, eg "`Fancy Site`"

+`baseurl`
+: the full url for the root of the site, eg "`http://glod.scumways.com`"

+`pages`
+: a list of all the pages in the site, indexed by "path/slug".
+This is built when glod is run - you should not set `pages` in `config.toml`, but it will be available for use in templates via `.Site`.

+an example `config.toml`:

     title = "Glod"
     baseurl = "http://glod.scumways.com/"

-See the `.Site` variable for details.

-### `skel` dir
+## `skel` dir

 This holds the base files for the site.
 It is copied verbatim as the first step in building the site.

 Usually you'd use this to hold any static css, js or image files.

-### `templates` dir
+## `templates` dir

 This holds any templates used to compose content into HTML pages.
-`default.html` is the default page template but this can be overriden per-page in the front matter.
+`default.html` is the default page template but this can be overriden per-page in the front matter, using the `template` variable.

 Templates are written in the [golang template format](https://golang.org/pkg/text/template/).